Kindiras/C_plus_plus/ClassExample/Why_Class/README.md

 + student4: Name: Annie Blue, ID#10, Grad.
 Date: 2020
 + student5: Name: Jose Lemon, ID#25, Grad.
 Date: 2016
 ## `C++ Convention is:`
+  + Capitalize the first letter of the classname
+  + Private members are listed first.
+If you do this, there is no need to use the 'private' keyword.
+If you list them after the public keyword, you will need to identify them using the private keyword.
+  + Use 'getVariableName' for accessing private variables Use 'setVariableName' for assigning values to private variables
+  + You will need to signify that the functions are part of the class definition by using the namespace classname::.
+  + For more clarification go to the other examples here [examples]()